Modern Breast Implants Safe, Customizable Options for Your Ideal Look

 • Breast pain

-Part of the commitment you make when you choose to have breast augmentation is to the maintenance and care of your implants to ensure they will be long-lasting.
-Having your implants examined each year will allow you to ensure they are still structurally sound and performing as they should.
-If a saline implant leaks, it is not as obvious as a rupture in a silicone implant.
+Part of the commitment you make when you choose to have breast augmentation is to the long-term maintenance and care of your implants.
+Having your implants examined routinely will allow you to ensure they are still structurally sound and performing as they should.
+The FDA recommends that women with breast implants get routine imaging every three years after their breast augmentation surgery.

-In the rare case of a silicone implant rupturing, the silicone tends to stay within the scar tissue that forms following your breast augmentation.
+In the rare case of a silicone implant rupturing, the silicone is not only highly cohesive and form-stable, which therefore would not leak, but it tends to stay within the scar tissue capsule that forms during the healing process following your breast augmentation.
 For this reason, the rupture of a silicone implant is referred to as a “silent rupture.”
-Smooth implants are currently considered safer than implants with a textured shell.
+You may not even notice that it happened, which is why we recommend routine imaging to check on implant integrity.

 Which kind of implant lasts longer?

 While both saline and silicone breast implants are long-lasting, neither choice is guaranteed to last a lifetime.
-Both saline and silicone implants can last between ten and twenty years and, in some cases, longer.
+Each implant carries its own warranty time frame set by the implant manufacturers, with most generally recommending that the implants be exchanged after ten years.
+However, at Colorado Plastic Surgery Center, Dr. Nick Slenkovich believes that if you are happy with your breasts, are not experiencing any issues, and have been routinely monitoring the status of your implants through imaging and self-assessment of any changes, you do not need to undergo a subsequent elective procedure.
 Breast implant rupture is a rare occurrence and is less common in the initial years following breast augmentation.
 In the event of implant rupture, surgery will be required to replace the affected implant.
-No matter which type of implant you choose, you can be sure that Dr. Slenkovich will be there to monitor your health and that of your implants.
+No matter which type of implant you choose, Dr. Slenkovich and his team commit to partnering with you for the long-term health and success of your implants.

 Background media